My career compass may spin wildly, but it always leads with purpose.

 I was inspired to develop this course after seeing a Facebook post from my favorite food blogger that addressed some of her unruly followers.
 Initially, this was supposed to be a small "how to" course.
 It took a turn when I decided to create it as a game show to make it more engaging.
 NOTE: This course is an ongoing work in progress.

-To see my Instructional Design samples (design documents, storyboards), please request via email at JHPtheLXD@gmail.com and I'll happily share the full samples.
+To see my Instructional Design samples (design documents, storyboards), please request via email at JHPtheLXD@gmail.com and I'll happily share the work samples.
+For proprietary reasons, they don't live on the Interwebs - but it's good stuff!
+Though I might be biased.

 I'll spare you my hot takes about LinkedIn, unless you really want to hear 'em!
 Unlike LinkedIn, I value the quality of my connections over the quantity of Internet strangers I could connect with on LinkedIn.
 But, it's the best available option.